Pakisan/asyncapi-developer-portal/docs/bindings/http/0.2.0/operation/index.md

         } // [!code --]
       ], // [!code --]
       "description": "A Schema object containing the definitions for each query parameter.
 This schema MUST be of type 'object' and have a properties key."
-    },
-    "bindingVersion": {
-      "type": "string",
-      "enum": [
-        "0.2.0"
-      ],
-      "description": "The version of this binding.
-If omitted, 'latest' MUST be assumed."
     }
 }
 ```